v0lta/sympad_pytorch/README.md

 ## Description

 This repository implements a `symmetric` padding extension for PyTorch.
-Symmetric padding for example is the default in `pywt` (https://pywavelets.readthedocs.io).
-Providing this functionality in PyTorch as a C++ module will allow us to speed up Wavelet computations in PyTorch.
+Symmetric padding, for example, is the default in `pywt` (https://pywavelets.readthedocs.io).
+Providing this functionality as a C++ module in PyTorch will allow us to speed up Wavelet computations in PyTorch.

 ## Testing and Verification